-Wetlands Bylaw any freshwater or coastal wetland; salt The Applicant is requesting a Section 4.1.1: marsh; wetmeadow; bog; swamp; vernal waiver from this section as the Jurisdiction pool; spring; bank; reservoir; lake; pond; Department of Environmental river or stream; beach; dune;estuary; Protection shall have coastal bank; lands under any water body; jurisdiction over vernal pool land subject to flooding or inundation by habitat areas.
-Wetlands groundwater or surface water; land Protection Act also does not subject to tidalaction; coastal storm protect Isolated wetlands. flowage or flooding; and a) Necessity of relief: The Applicant will require some level of relief as the Project will require Riverfront Area impacts and potential BVW impacts.
+any freshwater or coastal wetland; salt marsh; wet meadow; bog; swamp; vernal pool; spring; bank; reservoir; lake; pond; river or stream; beach; dune; estuary; coastal bank; lands under any water body; land subject to flooding or inundation by groundwater or surface water; land subject to tidalaction; coastal storm flowage or flooding; and a) Necessity of relief: The Applicant will require some level of relief as the Project will require Riverfront Area impacts and potential BVW impacts.
 However, this specific waiver request is structured to request from relief from almost all resource areas recognized by the Bylaw, including those which are not applicable to the Site in question (e.g., land subject to tidal action, coastal bank, etc.).
 Rather than a blanket waiver to one of the critical operational components of the Bylaw, B+T recommends the Applicant refine this waiver request to specifically call out certain resource areas as noted in the commentary and why this waiver is required to permit the construction and operation of the Project.